TimFranklin/docker-java-petclinic/README.md

 Along with the server:
 <img width="1042" alt="DockerServer listed in Contrast servers" src="https://contrastsecurity.s3.us-east-2.amazonaws.com/DockerServer+found+in+Contrast+servers.png">

+Both the application name and server name come from the contrast_security_sample.yaml you copied to your contrast_security.yaml.
+For more details on all Contrast Java agent configurations, please refer to our docs <a href="https://docs.contrastsecurity.com/installation-javaconfig.html">here</a>.

 Because this is running in Docker, you may need to take care with the Team Server URL.
 For example, on Mac you may need to use the hostname